 Estrogen therapies are used to treat vasomotor symptoms due to menopause that are a direct result of the decline in estrogen levels associated with ovarian shutdown at menopause.
 Estrogen therapy has been used to manage these symptoms for more than 50 years.
-Estrogen is a generic term for any substance, natural or synthetic, that exerts biological effects characteristic of estrogenic hormones, such as estradiol.
+Estrogen is a generic term for any substance, natural or synthetic, that exerts biological effects characteristic of estrogenic hormones, such as estradiol, a natural ovarian produced estrogen.
 Based upon the age demographic for all women receiving prescriptions for estrogen therapy and the average age range during which women experience vasomotor symptoms, we believe that estrogen is primarily used for the treatment of vasomotor symptoms, but also prescribed for the prevention of osteoporosis.

-Estrogen-only therapy, or ET, is used primarily in women who have had a hysterectomy and have undergone a surgical menopause, as those women do not require a progestin to protect the uterine endometrium from proliferation.
+Estrogen-only therapy, or ET, is used primarily in women who have had a hysterectomy and/or are undergoing a surgical menopause, as those women do not require a progestin to protect the uterine endometrium from proliferation.
 Approximately 433,000 women undergo a hysterectomy each year in the United States according to the United States Centers for Disease Control and Prevention.
-Sales of FDA-approved ET were approximately \$3.0 billion for the 12 months ended December 31, 2014, according to Symphony Health Solutions.

 ET is also used for the treatment of VVA, which has a variety of indications, including vaginal dryness, vaginal itching and irritation, painful intercourse, painful urination, and other symptoms.
-Sales of FDA-approved ET for VVA were approximately \$1.3 billion for the 12 months ended December 31, 2014, according to Symphony Health Solutions.

 ET is also approved for the prevention of osteoporosis.
-Multiple studies conducted on various estrogen compositions, including studies published in the Journal of the American Medical Association in 2002, Osteoporosis International in 2000, The Lancet in 2002, Maturitas in 2008, and Climacteric in 2005, demonstrated efficacy based on increases in bone mineral density.
-Epidemiological and some fracture prevention studies, such as the study published in the New England Journal of Medicine in 1980, also have demonstrated a decrease in bone fractures as a result of ET.
+Multiple studies conducted on various estrogen compositions, including studies published in the Journal of the American Medical Association in 2002, Osteoporosis International in 2000, The Lancet in 2002, Maturitas in 2008, and Climacteric in 2005, suggested efficacy based on increases in bone mineral density.
+Epidemiological and some fracture prevention studies, such as the study published in the New England Journal of Medicine in 1980, also have suggested a decrease in bone fractures as a result of ET.